Guest post by J. Eduardo Campos

-“It’s a fundamental tool going forward due to the approaching reality of the 5G-enabled world, where massive amounts of data will need to be analyzed in real-time,” says J. Eduardo Campos, co-founder with his wife, Erica, of Embedded Knowledge Inc.
+“It’s a fundamental tool going forward due to the approaching reality of the 5G-enabled world, where massive amounts of data will need to be analyzed in real-time,” says J. Eduardo Campos, co-founder with his wife, Erica, of Embedded Knowledge Inc., and co-author with her of From Problem Solving to Solution Design: Turning Ideas into Actions.

 “With more data flowing at higher speeds, only AI solutions will be able to handle such a high volume of transactions while monitoring applications and sensors at the edge of companies’ networks.”